kcp-dev/kcp/docs/content/concepts/sharding/shards.md

-The front-proxy itself discovers shards through the Admin workspace: the kubeconfigs given via `--shard-peer-kubeconfig` (falling back to the `--root-kubeconfig` server) are boot-time seeds only.
-Every shard observed through the view joins the failover peer set at runtime and decommissioned shards leave it, so with short-lived shards the discovery channel keeps working as long as any currently registered shard is reachable, even after all seeds are gone.
+The front-proxy itself discovers shards through the Admin workspace: the kubeconfigs given via `--shard-peer-kubeconfig` (falling back to the `--root-kubeconfig` server) are seeds, used to bootstrap discovery and as a last-resort fallback only.
+Every shard observed through the view joins the failover peer set at runtime and decommissioned shards leave it; requests are distributed across the discovered shards, not the seeds.
+With short-lived shards the discovery channel therefore keeps working as long as any currently registered shard is reachable, even after all seeds are gone, and stale seeds do not receive traffic.

 `Shard` objects in the `root` workspace are protected by admission: shards register themselves and own their objects, so all direct writes (create,